SameeraKota/Olist-E-Commerce-Analysis/README.md

 ## Project Phases:
 Data Cleaning: Streamlined the dataset using Excel and Power Query.
 Data Modeling: Crafted fact and dimension tables based on primary and foreign key relationships.
-MySQL Magic: Leveraged MySQL Workbench for in-depth analysis
+MySQL: Leveraged MySQL Workbench for in-depth analysis

 Our Power BI report is a visual feast, showcasing a variety of charts and graphs to effectively communicate insights.
 This not only helped us in our analysis but also served as a powerful tool to present findings to our client.
 Big shoutout to my incredible team at ExcelR for their dedication and expertise throughout this journey.
 It's amazing what can be achieved when brilliant minds come together.